ziran-liu/ziran-liu.github.io/_teaching/courant-mathinthenature.md

 ---
-title: "Teaching experience 2"
+title: "Math Patterns in the Nature"
 collection: teaching
-type: "Workshop"
+type: "Recitation"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/courant-mathinthenature
-venue: "University 1, Department"
+venue: "New York University, Courant Institute of Mathematical Sciences"
-date: 2015-01-01
+date: Spring 2016
-location: "City, Country"
+location: "New York, NY"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This was the recitation part of the course “Mathematics for Economics Undergrads”.
+You will attend the recitation sessions and lead students to solve in-class exercises.
+This is an undergraduate math course covering combinatorics, probability, and so on.

 Heading 1
 ======